ckeditor/ckeditor5/docs/framework/development-tools/package-generator/using-package-generator.md

 * `--plugin-name` &ndash; define the plugin name to be different from the package name.
 * `--lang` &ndash; (values: `js` | `ts`) choose whether the created package should use JavaScript or TypeScript.
 If omitted, the script will ask the user to choose manually.
 * `--verbose` &ndash; (alias: `-v`) print additional logs about the current executed task.
+* `--use-legacy-methods` &ndash; use legacy installations methods in a newly created package.

 ## Using the package